andrewruvinsky/side_projects/README.md

 # Welcome to my side projects!
 So far I have
-• Silly Sally Riddle
+Silly Sally Riddle, Text-Based Chess
-• Text-based Chess